 How to Participate

-- Option 1: The Online Registration Form can be filled out on your browser.
-No downloads or printouts needed.
+- Option 1: Online Registration Form: Fill out all of your information on your browser, no downloads or emails needed.

 - Option 2: Registration Form as fillable PDF: Open the file, fill in the information, print it out, and mail it to the BPC (mailing address on the form).